Words by Rae Witte.

 While lounging at the NOMAD Hotel in downtown Los Angeles, I ask her what type of music she’s currently listening to.
 “I love silence.
 I’ll be in the studio all day.
 Is that boring?
 I love quiet.
 If I was not doing anything, I’d love to sit here and have no one speak to me.”
 In silence is where you’ll find Lou piecing together her thoughts.
 She even runs long distances in complete silence.

 “I spent a lot of time by myself growing up.
 I spent a lot of time in my room watching films.
 I like a lot of alone, silence time.”
 Lou remembers wanting to be an actress as a kid, but always found herself rebelling against structure.
 “When I was 9 [or] 10, my mum sent us to this acting school in London over a school holiday.
-Afterwards, I said to my mum, ‘I don’t wanna be an actor anymore because people would tell me what do.’
+Afterward, I said to my mum, ‘I don’t want to be an actor anymore because people would tell me what do.’
 I fucking hate being told what to do with my creativity.”

 “I fucking hate being told what to do with my creativity.”